ITensor/website/docs/julia/formulas/site_type/main.md

 The special `TagType` system in ITensor will automatically handle the conversion of the argument `"S=3/2"`, which is just a string, into a type so that the specialization above actually gets called.
+Try running this code and printing out the `sites` object: you will see that it's just a regular Julia array of Index objects.

 ### The op Function